Manchester Addiction Treatment Resources

 Alcohol and Drug Treatment Facilities Nearby

 If you’re a resident of Manchester, two Granite Recovery facilities in New Hampshire are available to help you.
 Green Mountain Treatment Center and New Freedom Academy offer a variety of treatment programs.
 Both facilities provide treatment for alcohol, prescription drug and illegal drug use.
 We use a 12-step rehab curriculum and other therapies based on clinical evidence.
 You can choose a treatment type that will be best for you, or a loved one, based on what kind of substance use disorder is being experienced and how you, or they, respond to treatment.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Contact us for more information.